johnthwong/johnthwong.github.io/index.md

 ## Working Papers/Works in Progress

 ### [The Problem With Historical Instrumental Variables](https://github.com/johnthwong/mendelian/blob/main/presentation.pdf)
-Many instrumental variable papers that study are misspecified.
-I use difference equations and VAR representations to analyze how these papers violate econometric assumptions, and prove my claim with Monte Carlo simulations.
+Many instrumental variable papers that identify treatment variations over long time periods are misspecified.
+I use difference equations and VAR representations to analyze how these papers violate econometric assumptions, and further prove my claim with Monte Carlo simulations.
 I also propose a remedial two-stage-least-squares specification to correct for bias.
 [Read more](https://github.com/johnthwong/mendelian/blob/main/presentation.pdf)
 <br>
 <br>